Highsnobiety

 "People are 'abhorred' by 'freaky' toe shoes," says Dirk, a Netherlands-based VFF collector who, appropriately, goes by @VFFcollector on Instagram.
 "Whenever a child tells me I have weird shoes, I ask them why they think I have weird shoes.
 'Because they have toes.'
 Then I go: 'Don't you have toes?'
 'Yes.' '...So then it's you wearing weird shoes.'"

-Balenciaga, which once specialized in redeeming the irredeemable, likely thought the same.
-It released knowingly weird toe shoes in 2020 for $1,300, about 13 times as much as the average VFF model.
+Balenciaga, which once specialized in redeeming the irredeemable, likely had a similar thought.
+It released knowingly wild toe shoes in 2020 for $1,300, about 13 times as much as the average VFF model.

 Your Highsnobiety privacy settings have blocked this Instagram post.

 Japanese footwear label Suicoke has been pushing streamlined iterations of Vibram's toe shoes for nearly a half-decade.
-It's even taken toe shoes to the gonzo extreme with Midorikawa (painted toenails) and Takahiro Miyashita The Soloist (dad-toe-shoe hybrid).
+It's even taken the style to the gonzo extreme with Midorikawa (painted toenails) and Takahiro Miyashita The Soloist (dad-sneaker-toe-shoe hybrid).

 Your Highsnobiety privacy settings have blocked this Instagram post.